A Window in Time (Part 2): To Lyon

 They kept going until they reached the Boulevard de Palais and took a right turn towards the bridge to the Ile de la Cité.
 They could see Notre Dame not too far off, its towers, buttresses and rosette window brilliant in the dark city, a huge light among the nests of white Parisian street lights.
 They began their walk across the Pont St. Michel towards the quays of the Left Bank on the other side.

 As they came to the bridge, sleep beginning to pull at them, they saw three women silhouetted against the white lights of the other bank, the colors of the Seine shining from below.
 They were leaning against the grey-white stone of the balustrade to the right, chatting, their murmuring conversation punctuated by quiet waves of laughter.
-One had her leg bent backwards behind her, letting her spiked heeled dangle from her foot, relaxed, black hair piled partly on her head, part hanging down her back.
+One had her leg bent backwards behind her, letting her spiked heeled dangle from her foot, relaxed, black hair piled partly on her head, the rest hanging seductively down her back.

 As they came closer, they could clearly see the heavy black eyeliner and the red lips of the woman turning towards them.
 She looked pointedly from Michel to the blond friend walking close behind him.
 She spoke to Michel with flashing eyes and a little toss of her head.
-Of the string of invectives, the only word that came through clearly to the two girls was “Putain!”
+Of the string of invectives, the only word that came through clearly to the two girls was “Putains!”
 By the direction of her glance as she said it, they knew she referring to them.
-Her companions laughed and turned to lean their backs against the rail, the better to be able to taunt the two girls as they walked past.
+The woman’s companions laughed and turned to lean their backs against the rail, the better to be able to taunt the two girls as they walked past.
 One of the leaning women spit on the sidewalk as they continued to snarl their insults.

 Michel stopped several paces from them and turned to the girls, saying,

-As he said it he turned, swearing back at the women and pulling a knife he evidently had had in his pocket.
+As he said it he turned, swearing back at the women and pulling a cheese knife he evidently had had in his pocket.
 He motioned the girls to go around him into the middle of the street as he kept his knife out in his extended hand and faced the women.

 As the two friends began to move, the dynamic suddenly shifted.
 The two leaning women had pushed themselves from the railing and run around the first, skirting Michel.
 They were rushing towards the two friends, yelling, arms flailing at them with their claw-like fingernails.
 Suddenly they were on them, kicking with their high heels, scratching, biting, Michel trying to keep the other at bay.
 They felt as if they were being attacked by some pride of lithe cougars.